Your Ad Here

 Station

-This is the new Sault Ste Marie passenger station, constructed in the late 1960's.
+This is the new Sault Ste Marie passenger station, constructed in the late 1970s.
 The first view shows the main entrance and waiting room side of the building.
 The track is just to the right of the spot from which the first photo was taken.
 The second view faces the baggage area of the station, and the track is in the background of the photo.
-Note at the far right, partially obscured by a corner of the Station Mall, the original ACR station and headquarters building.
+Note at the far right, partially obscured by a corner of the Station Mall, the old 1914 ACR station and headquarters building.
 (This is now a bank) Sault Ste.
 Marie 2000 Chris vanderHeide

 Station